Health Insurance FAQs

 What are Navigators?

-A Navigator is trained to help you explore your health insurance options through the Marketplace, Medicaid and the Children’s Health Insurance Program (CHIP).
+A Navigator is trained to help you explore your health insurance options through the Marketplace, Medicaid, and the Children’s Health Insurance Program (CHIP).
 They can also help you fill out forms.
 This service is free.

-What is a special enrollment opportunity?
+What are some reasons a special enrollment period is open?

 - Moving to a new state